Seven West Media: History

-In September 2025, Seven West Media and Southern Cross Media Group announced their intention to merge by early 2026.

-History

 The West Australian

-The newspaper was owned by the publicly listed company West Australian Newspapers Ltd (WAN) from the 1920s.
-In 1969, the Melbourne-based The Herald and Weekly Times Ltd (HWT) bought WAN and published the paper until 1987, when Rupert Murdoch's News Corporation acquired HWT.
-News sold WAN to Robert Holmes à Court's Bell Group in 1987 The following year Alan Bond, through Bond Corporation, gained control of Bell Group and hence the paper.
+The West Australian newspaper was owned by the publicly listed company West Australian Newspapers Limited (WAN) from the 1920s.
+In 1969, the Melbourne based Herald & Weekly Times (HWT) bought WAN and published the paper until 1987, when News Limited acquired HWT.
+News Limited sold WAN to Bell Group in 1987 The following year Bond Corporation, gained control of Bell Group and hence the paper.
 This ownership structure survived only for a few years until the collapse of Bond Corporation.
-A newly formed company, West Australian Newspapers Holdings, then purchased the paper from the receivers before being floated in an oversubscribed $185 million public offering.
+A newly formed company, West Australian Newspapers Holdings, then purchased the newspaper from the receivers before being floated in an oversubscribed $185 million public offering.

-In September 2007, WAN sold a 50% interest in the Hoyts Cinemas Group.
+In January 2005, WAN in a 50/50 joint venture with Publishing & Broadcasting Limited purchased Hoyts from Consolidated Press Holdings.
+In September 2007, WAN sold its stake in Hoyts to Pacific Equity Partners.

-Kerry Stokes acquired 14.9% through Seven Network and he became chairman of West Australian Newspapers in 2009.
-Kerry Stokes appointed Chris Wharton as CEO of West Australian Newspapers and Brett McCarthy as Editor.
+Kerry Stokes acquired 14.9% through the Seven Network and became chairman of West Australian Newspapers in 2009.
+Stokes appointed Chris Wharton as CEO of West Australian Newspapers and Brett McCarthy as editor.

 Seven Media Group

-Seven Network (commonly known as Channel 7 or simply Seven) dates back to 4 November 1956, when the first stations on the VHF7 frequency were established in Melbourne and Sydney.
+The Seven Network (commonly known as Channel 7 or simply Seven) dates back to 4 November 1956, when the first stations on the VHF7 frequency were established in Melbourne and Sydney.
 The Seven Network is one of five main free-to-air networks in Australia.

 Origin

 The Seven Network began as a group of independent stations in Sydney, Melbourne, Brisbane, Adelaide and Perth.
-HSV-7 Melbourne, licensed to The Herald and Weekly Times Ltd (owners of two local papers at the time, The Herald and The Sun), was the first station in the country to use the VHF7 frequency.
+HSV-7 Melbourne, licensed to the Herald & Weekly Times (owners of two local papers at the time, The Herald and The Sun), was the first station in the country to use the VHF7 frequency.
 It launched on 4 November 1956, soon joined on 2 December by Amalgamated Television Services ATN-7 in Sydney.